RomanKolachnik/My-Portfolio/Assets/Pages/goofy-lil-guys.md

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/Akpm4P5F5wc" frameborder="0" allowfullscreen></iframe>
 <p style="text-align: center;"><em>Video: Preview of the custom wall collider in action.
 The script connects the transform points, and generates triangles automatically based on winding order of the points and the height provided.</em></p>

-We had multiple wall types that didn’t conform to box colliders or Unity’s built-in polygon collider options.
+We had multiple organically shaped zones that we didn't want the players or enemies to be able to traverse into.
+Because of the odd shapes, using primitive colliders such as box colliders wouldn't work due to the rounded corners and Unity’s built-in polygon collider options wouldn't work since it was 2-dimensional in nature and we were working in a 3D game environment.
 Hand-building colliders was slow and error-prone, especially for curved or angled walls.
 I built this tool so our level designers could visually shape walls and have accurate colliders generated automatically.

 This tool dynamically builds polygon-based 3D mesh colliders for irregular or curved walls placed in the level, solving the problem of Unity’s limited primitive colliders when dealing with complex wall geometry.